LudgerHentschel/cbaseline/docs/index.md

 The background therefore represents realistic reference inputs concentrated around the prediction being used for comparison.

+The construction is method-agnostic.
+The same background serves Integrated Gradients, interventional Shapley attribution — where the weighted mean is the empty-coalition value $v(\emptyset)$ — and any implementation that accepts a background matrix.
 Calibrated weighted backgrounds fit naturally into the **UnifiedIG / TreeIG stack**.
 Deterministic equal-weight backgrounds give **SHAP** a first-class workflow through its standard background-matrix interfaces.

+See [prediction-neutral backgrounds](concepts.md) for why both requirements are needed and how they constrain one another.

 ## The supporting papers